 Draw up a budget

-Make a list of your incomings and outgoings and work out how much you can (and want to) save.
-Calculate the total projected savings plus any gifts from family, and you have your Big Day budget.
+Start by making a list of your incomings and outgoings and work out how much you can (and want to) save.
+If anyone has offered to contribute to your wedding, now is the time to nail down the details!
+Calculate your total projected savings plus any gifts from family, and you have your big day budget.

 List your venue requirements